Meme1079/PsychWiki/PsychWiki_Source/Object Functions.md

 - `forced` - If `true`, if the current animation is the same as the one you're attempting to play, the animation will be reset, Default value is `false`.

 ### playAnim(obj:String, name:String, forced:Bool = false, ?reverse:Bool = false, ?startFrame:Int = 0)
-An alternate version of `objectPlayAnimation()`
+Works the same as `objectPlayAnimation()` but with different parameters.

 - `obj` - The sprite tag or object variable name.
 - `name` - The animation name to played.
 - `forced` - If `true`, if the current animation is the same as the one you're attempting to play, the animation will be reset, Default value is `false`.
-- `reverse` - Will reverse the animation.
+- `reverse` - Will reverse the animation when played.
 - `startFrame` - The starting frame on the animation to played.

 ***